webpack/webpack.js.org/src/content/guides/asset-modules.md

 ---
 title: Asset Modules
+sort: 24
 contributors:
   - smelukov
+  - EugeneHlushko
 ---

-Asset Modules is a type of modules that allows to use assets files (fonts, icons, etc) without configuring additional loaders.
+Asset Modules is a type of module that allows to use asset files (fonts, icons, etc) without configuring additional loaders.

 Prior to webpack 5 it was common to use: